zeamador/lattice-recipes/README.txt

        * We recommend following the rbenv instructions
    * Gems listed in Gemfile (see below for common installation bug fixes)

-Before contributing to the release version on Lattice, you will also need:
+Before contributing to the release version of Lattice, you will also need:
    * Heroku (see below for detailed instructions)
    * Contact cse403_ares@u.washington.edu to become a contributor to our repo